 Setting up git for an existing project is fairly simple.

-To start using git you need to create a new git repository by executing the following command in your projects root folder:
+To get started with Git, you will need to create a new git repository by executing the following command in your projects root folder:

 git init This will set up a Git repository, you can see in your directory you created a .git folder.
 By executing this command you are now also in the working directory.